How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Create a simple pattern where one student stands still and throws while their partner runs to different spots to receive.
 The runner should make eye contact before cutting to signal readiness for a pass.
 This simulates game conditions where players must catch while moving.

-Progress to both partners moving where they take turns cutting and throwing.
+Progress to both partners moving, where they take turns cutting and throwing.
 This dynamic drill prepares students for the constant motion they will experience during actual games.
 Emphasize communication and timing between partners.

-Complete this step when students can catch a variety of throws while moving at moderate speed.
+Complete this step when students can catch a variety of throws while moving at a moderate speed.
 This foundation allows them to participate meaningfully in modified games.

 Step 4: Learn Movement Rules